ESG Management

 • Human rights consultation contact points for suppliers

-NPOs/NGOs The Group has built cooperative relationships with NPOs and NGOs and actively undertakes environmental preservation and social contribution activities.
+NPOs/NGOs The Group has built cooperative relationships with NPOs and NGOs and actively undertakes environmental conservation and social contribution activities.

 • Collaboration on child-rearing support activities

-• Verification from third-party perspective in human rights due diligence (every other year)
+• Verification from third-party perspective in human rights due diligence (Once every three years)

 • Information sessions for members of local communities, participation in and sponsorship of events